electron/i18n/content/current/en-US/docs/api/browser-window.md

 on the right edge and 50 pixels of controls below the player.
-In order to maintain a 16:9 aspect ratio (standard aspect ratio for HD @1920x1080) within the player itself we would call this function with arguments of 16/9 and [ 40, 50 ].
+In order to maintain a 16:9 aspect ratio (standard aspect ratio for HD @1920x1080) within the player itself we would call this function with arguments of 16/9 and { width: 40, height: 50 }.
 The second argument doesn't care where the extra width and height are within the content view--only that they exist.
 Sum any extra width and height areas you have within the overall content view.

-Calling this function with a value of `0` will remove any previously set aspect ratios.

 #### `win.setBackgroundColor(backgroundColor)`